Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/fabric-configs.md

 </File>

 ## Views
-Views can be created using the `view` materialization:
+You can create views using the `view` materialization:

 ```sql
 {{ config(materialized='view') }}